Museum of Modern Egyptian Art | Ankh |

 During the World War II, the headquarters was moved to several palaces with “Fin De Siecle Architecture”.
 The genius Loci of these headquarters suited the rare items on display.

-In 1986, the government, through the Ministry of Culture, stepped in and decided to move the Museum of Modern Egyptian Art and its affiliated art and cultural activities to its current headquarters in Gezira.
+In 1986, the government, through the Ministry of Culture, stepped in and decided to move the Modern Egyptian Art Museum and its affiliated art and cultural activities to its current headquarters in Gezira.

 The building is now contributing to the development of the fine art movement in Cairo and the region.